daniel-e/blog/src/_posts/2015-09-25-MNIST-handwritten-digits-for-Octave.md

 bash ./dl_datasets.sh
 </code></pre>

-The datasets are downloaded into the directory `~/.rustml/`.
+The installer script will download the datasets into the directory `~/.rustml/`.

 ## Converting the dataset

-Before you can perform the following steps you have to install Rust.
-If not already installed, download the latest version from [rust-lang.org](https://www.rust-lang.org) and execute the following commands.
-Otherwise you can skip the steps in the box below.
+Before you can perform the following steps you have to install the Rust programming language.
+If not already installed, download the latest version from [rust-lang.org](https://www.rust-lang.org) and execute the following commands on the command line.
+Skip the instructions in the box below if Rust is already installed.

 <pre><code class="bash"># unpack the archive (the name of the archive may depend on your system configuration)
 tar xzf ~/Downloads/rust-VERSION-x86_64-unknown-linux-gnu.tar.gz